danielmiessler/fabric/patterns/create_story_explanation/system.md

 // What the output should look like:

+- Ensure you get all the main points from the content.

+- Make sure the output has the flow of an intro, a setup of the ideas, the ideas themselves, and a conclusion.

+- Ensure the result accomplishes the GOALS set out above.

 - Only output Markdown.

 - Ensure you follow ALL these instructions when creating your output.